happo/docs/docs/single-sign-on.md

 "Settings".
 Go to the "Advanced" tab.
 Under "Allowed logout URLs" add `https://happo.io/`.
 Save the new settings.

+#### Adding Happo specific roles

+To add roles that Happo recognize, you can use the Authorization Extension in Auth0.
+From the Auth0 dashboard, click "Authorization" in the sidebar menu.
+The Authorization Extension will load for you.
+Once loaded, click on "Roles" in the sidebar menu, then use the "Create role" button.
+In the form that opens, enter the following values:

+- **Application**: Select "Happo", then click "Next"
+- **Name**: Enter `Happo Admin` (make sure capitalization is correct as this value is case-sensitive).
+- **Description**: Type "A Happo Admin can manage the Happo account" or something similar.

+Press "Save" to add the new role.
+Then go ahead and assign this role to the right users.
+When they sign in to Happo, they will have admin abilities.

+If your Happo account is set to only allow specific users to review reports, you can repeat the above steps for a `Happo Reviewer` role as well.

 ### Setup on the Happo side

 On the [Access Control page](https://happo.io/user-access) for your Happo